 5. Incorporate school committees and district teams in which you have participated.

-As an educational leader, you should be an active member of numerous school-wide and district-based committees.
+As an educational leader, you should be active on numerous school-wide and district-based committees.
 You can either list these under each relevant position you have held or create a separate heading in your educational leadership resume.
-Mention the position you held, as well as the length of time you were involved.
+Mention the position you held and the length of time you were involved.

 If you attended any of the ASCD’s numerous educational leadership conferences or seminars from any associations, make sure they are listed on your resume or CV.
 They will build your education leadership credibility.